Arrow BOOK

 Please inform your consultant if you take blood thinners, have diabetes, bleeding disorders, allergies, active infection, are pregnant, or have had previous reactions to local anaesthetic.
 Your consultant will advise on medication timing and aftercare planning.

-Arrange a consultation to confirm whether PRP is suitable for your sports injury and recovery goals.
+Arrange a consultation to confirm whether PRP for sports injuries is suitable for your sports injury and recovery goals.

 Book A Consultation